jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 7 Object of this Part
 The object of this Part is to establish that—
   (a) employees have the freedom to choose whether or not to form a union or be members of a union for the purpose of advancing their collective employment interests; and
-  (b) No person may, in relation to employment issues, confer any preference or apply any undue influence, directly or indirectly, on another person because the other person is or is not a member of a union.
+  (b) no person may, in relation to employment issues, confer any preference or apply any undue influence, directly or indirectly, on another person because the other person is or is not a member of a union.

 ### 8 Voluntary membership of unions
 A contract, agreement, or other arrangement between persons must not require a person—